droodman/Modeling-Human-Trajectory/README.md

 "Modeling GWP.do" requires the asdf package, which is in a primitive state but can be installed in Stata with "net install asdf, from(https://raw.github.com/droodman/asdf/v0.1.0) replace"

-Currently the package requires Stata 16 or later.
+The package requires Stata 16 or later.